 Observe All Things

-Why would anyone assume the role as a teacher of the gospel and neglect to give oneself entirely the doctrine of Christ?
+Why would anyone assume the role as a teacher of the gospel and neglect to give oneself entirely to the doctrine of Christ?

 [G]ive attention to reading, to exhortation, to doctrine…Think on these things; give yourself entirely to them, that your progress may be evident to all.
 Take heed to yourself and to the doctrine.
 Continue in them, for in doing this you will save both yourself and those who hear you.
 (1 Tim 4:13–16)